 Hans Tavsens Park, Nørrebro, Copenhagen

-The municipality of Copenhagen together with Nordic Innovation, an organisation under Nordic Council of Ministers, is launching an extensive climate adaptation and urban space initiative with objectives such as redirecting rainwater from cloudbursts, purifying the water running into the Peblinge City Lake, and creating new, attractive and more liveable urban spaces.
+Copenhagen Municipality and Nordic Innovation, an organisation under the Nordic Council of Ministers, are launching an extensive climate adaptation and urban space initiative with objectives such as redirecting rainwater from cloudbursts, purifying water and creating new, attractive and more liveable urban spaces.